Ircam-WAM/improtech-website/pages/home.md

 **ikTokyo'24** brings artists, researchers, engineers, thinkers, students, inventors, DYI enthusiasts covering a broad spectrum of knowledge fields, from computer science to anthropology, from musicology to critical studies, from philosophy to artificial intelligence, from acoustics to mixed realities...

-**Improtech @ Tokyo !** will focus on education and pedagogy with master classes, workshops, student projects and concerts under the direction of the great invited figures.
+**Improtech Paris-Tokyo** will focus on education and pedagogy with master classes, workshops, student projects and concerts under the direction of the great invited figures.

 **[Read more about ImproTech philosophy and history]({filename}/pages/About.md)**